inBeat/inbeat-website/content/top-influencers/tiktok/food/united-states/new-york/_index.md

 ---
-title: Top 10 Food TikTok Influencers In New York In 2023
+title: Top 10 Food TikTok Influencers In New York In 2024
 description: >-
-  Find top food TikTok influencers in New York in 2023.
-Most popular hashtags: #fyp #food #foryou #foryoupage.
+  Find top food TikTok influencers in New York in 2024.
+Most popular hashtags: #fyp #food #nyc #foryou.
 platform: TikTok
-hits: 168
+hits: 171
-text_top: Analyze the most popular TikTok profiles on inBeat.
+text_top: Analyze the top-rated TikTok profiles on inBeat.
-text_bottom: inBeat has 168 TikTok influencers like this in New York, United States for you to pitch.
+text_bottom: inBeat aggregates 171 TikTok influencers like this in New York, United States for you to pitch.
 profiles:
   - username: "stephen__gaon"
     fullname: >-